William-An/SZZXEPA/README.md

 # SZZXEPA
 Official Website for SZZXEPA, a club in SMS
-Server is on sinacloud
+Server is on sinacloud,
-Responsive HTML
+Responsive HTML.